jepstein-eagle/adaptable/packages/plugins/ipushpull/README.md

 It allows user to send Reports - either System Reports shipped by AdapTable or those created via the [Export function](../../adaptable/readme/functions/export-function.md) - to ipushpull and from their to Symphony and other destinations.

+**Version 7 of AdapTable made significant changes to how ipushpull is set up by using this dedicated plugin and removing the ipushpull section from Predefined Config.
+Most of the functionality and objects are identical but it is now done through an `ipushpullPluginOptions` object**.

 ## ipushpull Options

 The ipushpull plugin contains an [ipushpull Plugin Options](../ipushpull/src/index.ts) object which allows users to set up their instance - more to follow...